lacymorrow/movie-trailer/README.md

  * Fetch Youtube trailers for any movie
  * Return one or many trailer URLs
  * Use anywhere, browser or Node - UMD _([Browser Support](https://caniuse.com/#feat=fetch))_
- * Promise and Callback API
+ * Async/await, Promise and Callback APIs

 ## Install